r2m2n8j/OOPsConcept/Interface.md

 # Interface concept

+## What is the difference between interface and abstract class
+- Abstract classes and interfaces both support abstraction.
+- But they differ in their purpose and implementation.
+- Abstract classes can have both **abstract** (unimplemented) and **concrete** (implemented) methods.
+- While interfaces can only **declare methods (no implementation)**.
+- Interfaces primarily define **contracts** for what a class should do.
+- While abstract classes can also provide some implementation details.

+## Abstract Class:
+- **Can have both abstract and concrete methods**: This allows abstract classes to provide a partial implementation and share common behavior among subclasses.
+- **Can have instance variables (fields)**: Abstract classes can maintain state through member variables.
+- **Inheritance**: A class can inherit from only one abstract class (single inheritance).
+- **Used for**: Modeling a "kind of" relationship, where subclasses share common characteristics and behavior.

+## Interface:
+- Can only have abstract methods (**in older versions of Java, now can have default and static methods with implementations**):Interfaces focus on defining a set of behaviors that classes must implement.
+- **Cannot have instance variables**: Interfaces define contracts, not state.
+- **Multiple Inheritance**: A class can implement multiple interfaces (multiple inheritance of behavior).
+- **Used for**: Defining a contract or API that unrelated classes can implement to achieve polymorphism.

 # 🔹 1.
 Default Method Conflict (Diamond Problem)
 🔸 Scenario:
 Two interfaces define the same default method, and a class implements both.